Icelandic food all the best food in Iceland

 Horse meat is another meat that you may find in Iceland.
 These horses are raised for their meat which is lighter than beef and much more tender.
 The horses roam the mountain areas of Iceland and are free of hormones and for the most part antibiotics.

-The traditional food of Iceland
+The traditional food in Iceland to try

 Icelandic food is known for its fresh ingredients and for playing with the new Nordic cuisine.
 In times gone by Icelanders had to be creative with their means of food storage.
 This led to dishes that were smoked, cured, salted or fermented and in some cases preserved in gelatin.